IBM/openshift-workshop-was/labs/HelloContainer/README.md

   localhost/app                        latest   ed48a27f7703   About a minute ago   853 MB
    ```

 - Start the container.
-Note that you are running with both http and https ports: `podman run -d -p 9080:9080 9443:9443 --name=app-instance app`
+Note that you are running with both http and https ports: `podman run -d -p 9080:9080 -p 9443:9443 --name=app-instance app`

 - Access the application running in the container:
   - If you are running in a server, use `curl --insecure https://localhost:9443/app` and ensure you have output that looks like: `<html><h1><font color=green>Simple Servlet ran successfully</font></h1>Powered by WebSphere Liberty  <html>`.